Air sparging: Methods and treatment

 The air sparging system treats the off-gases (referred as contaminated vapors and extracted air).
 The vapor is treated with granulated activated carbon prior to release to the atmosphere.
-For example, arsenic-contaminated groundwater were treated by air sparging and what the treatment does is remove arsenic at certain percentage using solution of iron and arsenic only at a molar ratio of 2.
-Treatment using air sparging is beneficial as groundwater contains high amounts of dissolved iron, which contains the theoretical capacity for the treatment.

 Applicability

 Air sparging is generally applied for commercial usage.
 Air sparging contaminant groups are VOCs and fuels found in groundwater.
 Air sparging is usually applied to the lighter gasoline constituents such as benzene, ethylbenzene, toluene, and xylene.
 This method is typically not applied on the heavier gasoline products such as kerosene and diesel fuels.
 The usage of air sparging is commonly applied when cleaning up contaminated water under buildings and obstacles to prevent the further contamination of that water source.
 The usage of air sparging and SVE is safe when properly conducted.
 This makes sure only clean air that meets a certain quality standard is released, therefore it does not pose a threat when the proper sample method is done to make sure that hazardous gases do not exit into the atmosphere.

+Arsenic-contaminated groundwater can be treated by air sparging to remove a certain percentage of arsenic in a solution of iron and arsenic at a molar ratio of 2.
+Treatment using air sparging is beneficial as groundwater contains high amounts of dissolved iron, which contains the theoretical capacity for the treatment.